IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 ```

 ## Conclusion
-Although pandera proses rich set functionality, only a part of this available for Spark and pandas is way better supported.
+Although Pandera proposes rich set functionality, only a part of this is available for Spark, and pandas is way better supported.
-Additionally, `DataframeSchema` abstraction has a number of limitations, that forces to do a lot of work for certain problems like foreign keys checks.
+Additionally, `DataframeSchema` abstraction has a number of limitations that force us to do a lot of work for certain problems, like foreign key checks.
 All the code you find in this [GitHub repository](https://github.com/IvannKurchenko/blog-data-quality-on-spark).